Dubois brothers: Family background

-The Dubois Brothers are nine of the ten sons of Napoléon Dubois also known as "Paulo" and Alice Tribodeau.
-The 10th son, Roger, never had any part of the organized crime group and lived a law abiding life working for the government.
+The Dubois Brothers are nine of the ten sons of Napoléon Dubois also known as "Paulo" and Alice Thibodeau.
+The 10th son, Roger, never had any part of the organized crime group and worked for the government.
 The nine brothers consisted of: Raymond, Jean-Guy, Normand, Claude, Rene, Rolland, Jean-Paul, and the twins Maurice and Adrien.
 The Dubois Brothers came from Saint-Henri, a working-class neighbourhood in Montreal, which was bordered by rail yards and factories.
 Their father worked as a bartender at a local bar.
 The boys grew up in what they described as an "impoverished childhood" but were considered as being aggressive, strong and very close-knit, quickly realizing the strength in their unity.
 The Dubois Brothers had explained in an interview that in school they were mocked because of what they wore and many times had to skip meals or could only have molasses sandwiches.
 Their father, Napoléon 'Paulo' Dubois, died near the end of the Dubois Brothers reign in January 1976 of what was considered a natural death in an old folks home.